Skip to main content Skip to main menu Skip to search box

 Inflow/Outflow Rate

 You pay the kWh retail volumetric rate (including riders) for all MidAmerican power delivered to your home during each 15-minute period of the billing period (inflow).
 MidAmerican credits you the kWh retail volumetric rate (including riders) for all net power delivered to the grid during each 15-minute period of the billing period (outflow).
-The energy outflow is credited at the kWh retail volumetric rate and will carry over to a future billing period, if you contribute more energy to the grid than you used.
+The energy outflow is credited at the kWh retail volumetric rate and will carry over to future billing periods, if you contribute more energy to the grid than you used.
 These excess credits expire based on the annual billing year (January or April) you select.

 To choose when you'd like your annual billing year to reset, complete the Rate IO election form.